capstone-first/vegalicious-backend/readme.md

-# Vegalicous Backend API
+# Vegalicious Backend API

-Backend about Vegalicous API develop using [ExpressJS](https://expressjs.com/) database using PostgreSQL
+Backend about Vegalicious API develop using [ExpressJS](https://expressjs.com/) database using PostgreSQL

 # How to Install